Creative activities to enjoy at home

 Parents have been homeschooling, and some older people have had to shield since the outbreak of coronavirus.
 This has meant people have had to find new activities to pass the time and to stay creative.
 After all, you can only watch so much television and browse social media so many times.

-No matter whether you suffer from mobility issues and need assistance like stairlifts and other mobility aids or you have no such issues, the below creative activities can be enjoyed by everyone at home so that you can maintain some normality.
+No matter whether you suffer from mobility issues and need assistance from the use of homelifts or stairlifts and other mobility aids or you have no such issues, the below creative activities can be enjoyed by everyone at home so that you can maintain some normality.

 Best creative activities to enjoy at home

 •Cooking and baking

 •Take an online art class

 Knitting is not just fun and creative, it has a host of health benefits as it reduces stress, improves your mental health and has even been linked to keeping Alzheimer’s at bay.